 A modern-day silhouettist tells his story.
 Charles Burns writes about his explorations into the art and history of silhouette.
 His mission is to bring this often-overlooked art to a wider, appreciative audience.

 The thing which most struck me after the "Off With Your Head!" speed-cutting contest was just how entertaining it had all been.
 With Cindi Rose and I cutting back-to-back, silhouettes began filling the room within minutes.
 Everybody went away with at least one portrait and most got two. (more…)

-There seems to be a certain ambiguity over the silhouette speed cutting world record.
-The main item on our US agenda was a trip to Houston to meet the world’s fastest silhouette artist.
-Cindi Harwood Rose holds this record, which stands at 144 silhouettes cut in one hour.
-The film will end with me going to Houston to challenge it.
+There seems to be some ambiguity over the silhouette speed-cutting world record.
+The main item on our 2014 US agenda was a trip to Houston to meet the world’s fastest silhouette artist: Cindi Harwood Rose.
+Her record stands at 144 silhouettes cut in one hour.
+Our film, Silhouette Secrets, is to end with the speed-cutting duel we fought in Houston.
 There's only one problem: nobody seems to know the result!

-An interesting challenge was set recently by a client in Germany.
-He required each of 250 conference delegates to receive a silhouette - cut from their own corporate-blue paper - during a conference dinner.
+An interesting challenge was set for us by a client in Germany.
+He wanted each of 250 conference delegates to receive a silhouette - cut from their own corporate-blue paper - during a conference dinner.
 My initial proposal (based on tried-and-tested advice to allow two minutes per person) was to book four artists.
-He replied that he had the budget to book two, Mike and myself, on the understanding that everybody would receive a one-minute silhouette.
-Continue reading “Some very fast Germans”
+He replied that he had the budget to book two, Michael and myself, on the understanding that everybody received a one-minute silhouette. (more…)